Aliniel/ppgso/README.md

 ![Screenshot of the gl6_mesh example](doc/gl6_mesh.png)

-- Displays geometry that is loaded from Wavefront OBJ files encapsulated in a Mesh object
+- Displays geometry that is loaded from Wavefront OBJ files encapsulated in a MeshObject object
 - Implements object transformation based on mouse movement
 - Combines parallel and orthographic camera projection
 - SPACE stops/resumes the animation